isms/circlemud-world-parser/README.md

 CircleMUD world files are in a custom format that, in the original codebase, were parsed directly into memory by [db.c](https://github.com/Yuffster/CircleMUD/blob/master/src/db.c).

 This is inconvenient if you want to inspect these entries or use them in other games.
-Because the values are not annotated and because many of the interesting features are compressed into [bitvectors](https://en.wikipedia.org/wiki/Bit_array), there are many lookups that need to be done to understand even the simplest item or room.
+Because the values are not annotated and because many of the interesting features are compressed into [bitvectors](https://en.wikipedia.org/wiki/Bit_array), many lookups are necessary to understand even the simplest entry.

-For example, here is a single entry for an item in `lib/world/obj/30.obj` within the stock [CircleMUD world files](https://github.com/Yuffster/CircleMUD/tree/master/lib/world):
+For example, here is one entry for an object in `lib/world/obj/30.obj` within the stock [CircleMUD world files](https://github.com/Yuffster/CircleMUD/tree/master/lib/world):

 ```
 #3005